Loyall, Kentucky

 Loyall (/ˈloʊəl/) is a home rule-class city in Harlan County, Kentucky, in the United States.
-The population was 1,461 as of the 2010 census, up from 766 at the time of the 2000 census.
+As of the 2020 census, Loyall had a population of 638.

 History

 The community grew up around a Louisville and Nashville Railroad switching yard and maintenance facility, first constructed in 1920.
 The local post office (est. 1922) was originally known as "Shonn", from local slang for a rail siding.
 The name "Loyall" was adopted in 1932.
 It remains unclear if it honors a company official or some other resident.

 Geography

 Loyall is located in western Harlan County at (36.852046, -83.352870) in the valley of the Cumberland River, near its source.
 It is 3 mi by road northwest of Harlan, the county seat.
 U.S. Route 119 bypasses the city to the north, leading northeast 23 mi to Cumberland and southwest 28 mi to its terminus in Pineville.

 According to the United States Census Bureau, Loyall has a total area of 3.7 sqkm, of which 3.5 sqkm are land and 0.2 sqkm, or 6.05%, are water.
 The city's area has more than quadrupled since 2000, when it was reported as 0.3 sqmi, all of it land.